Oyster Widget Developer Docs (v1)

 • logoUrl (string, optional): custom logo image URL.
 When provided with displayLogo: true, replaces the default SVG logo with your custom image.

-• introMessage (string, optional): launcher popup title text.
+• introMessage (string, optional): launcher tooltip title text.

-• messageBody (string, optional): launcher popup body text.
+• messageBody (string, optional): launcher tooltip body text.

 • conversationStarters (string[], chat/unified only): optional suggestion prompts.